Ranking the Marvel Cinematic Universe: The Phase Five Update

 In 2008, a burgeoning, then-independent Marvel Studios was up against the impossible.
 The landscape of superhero films was dominated by the likes of Fox’s X-Men trilogy, Sam Raimi’s Spider-Man, and, the titan of them all, Christopher Nolan’s Dark Knight trilogy.
 And yet, this new studio sought to carve out a niche for itself and its soon-to-be franchise in the minds of the masses.
 Armed with a director whose biggest hit was Elf (2003), a washed-up star, and a B-list alcoholic superhero, Iron Man opened to a strong box office and positive critical reception, all the while Marvel Studios began scheming for something even more ambitious.
 In a mid-credits stinger featuring Samuel L. Jackson, the film promised something hitherto unseen: a universe full of interconnected heroes all building towards a common end.

-Since the release of Iron Man, the Marvel Cinematic Universe has risen to a total stranglehold over the film industry (perhaps a waning hold) that no other franchise has ever come close to.
-Encompassing thirty-four films spread across five content “phases” and with over $30 billion US at the box office, the supremacy of the MCU as a force in pop culture and entertainment is undeniable.
-With Deadpool & Wolverine, the 34th MCU movie and fourth in “Phase Five,” now in theatres, I’m taking a look back through the sixteen-year-old franchise and ranking each installment, worst to best.
+In the seventeen-plus years since the release of Iron Man, the Marvel Cinematic Universe (or MCU for short) has carved out a massive share of the international box office landscape that no other film franchise has ever come close to.
+Encompassing thirty-seven films spread across six content “phases” and with well over $30 billion U.S. at the box office, the supremacy of the MCU as a force in pop culture and entertainment is undeniable.
+With The Fantastic Four: First Steps out now in theatres, the first film in “Phase Six,” I am taking a look back through the series’ long history and ranking all of the films from worst to best.

 For the purposes of this list, I will only be talking about the feature films explicitly within the MCU’s main canon.
-You won’t see any TV series or specials here (no Moon Knight or Agents of SHIELD or WandaVision or Werewolf by Night), nor any movies retroactively folded into continuity (Raimi’s Spider-Man or the Deadpool movies) — just the main line movies.
+You won’t see any TV series or specials here (no Moon Knight or Agents of S.H.I.E.L.D. or WandaVision or Werewolf by Night), nor any movies retroactively folded into continuity (like Raimi’s Spider-Man or the Deadpool movies).
 A list featuring everything would be too long, and this list is already too long.

 Excelsior!